covalenthq/bsp-agent/README.md

 ## <span id="environment">Environment</span>

-An Ethereum private key (for a public address that is pre-whitelisted on the staking contract) allows block-specimen producers (operators) to make proof transactions to the proof-chain contract and is required by the mq-store-agent.
+An Ethereum private key (for a public address that is pre-whitelisted on the staking contract) allows block-specimen producers (operators) to make proof transactions to the proof-chain contract and is required by the bsp-agent.
 Other env vars are optional depending on your redis, eth account configuration.
-Add the following to your `.envrc` at the root dir with final relative path `~/mq-store-agent/.envrc`
+Add the following to your `.envrc` at the root dir with final relative path `~/bsp-agent/.envrc`

 ```bash
     export ETH_PRIVATE_KEY=private/key/senders #required